yuanliu1/QSP-Interferometry/README.md

 Using these functions, and, in particular, the function loss\_fn\_exact, we implement in this code file machine optimization on the QSPI phases with the Nelder-Mead optimization algorithm in order to find phases that make optimal decisions about displacement of a quantum state.

-The procedure to learn or fine-tune phases for any QSPI sequence length is to navigate to the end of the qspi\_phase\_learning.py file and add the desired degrees to the variable degree\_list, also setting the desired parameters for convergence in the options variable.
-This alone performs the learning from a fully random initial state, which, admittedly, has the weakness that the phases might get caught in a local minimum of the loss function rather than being minimized all of the way to the global loss, which is why it might be beneficial to set the num\_trials variable to more than 1 so that the program learns the best phases beginning from multiple distinct initial conditions.
+The procedure to learn or fine-tune phases for any QSPI sequence length is to navigate to the end of the <strong><code>qspi\_phase\_learning.py</code></strong> file and add the desired degrees to the variable degree\_list, also setting the desired parameters for convergence in the options variable.
+This alone performs the learning from a fully random initial state, which has the weakness that during optimization, the phases might get stuck in a local minimum of the loss function rather than being minimized all of the way to the global loss.
+As such, it might be beneficial to set the num\_trials variable to more than 1 so that the program learns the best phases beginning from multiple distinct initial conditions.
 If instead of learning completely from scratch one would like to fine-tune a sequence of phases, one should initialize the variable phases0 to a Pytorch tensor of the desired initial condition prior to the line setting the variable res equal to the result of the scipy.optimize.minimize function.
 All of the other variables should also be fairly self-explanatory, with the most important being K, which represents $k$, which also determines the threshold $\beta_{\rm th}$, represented by the variable beta\_th.

 ### cvqi\_and\_cat\_wigner\_plots.py

-The cvqi\_and\_cat\_wigner\_plots.py code file is used only to generate the CVQI sensing state and cat state Wigner plots given the learned QSPI phases.
-It primarily utilizes the cvqi.py code for the cvqiIon class to do so and does not have any functions of its own.
+The <strong><code>cvqi\_and\_cat\_wigner\_plots.py</code></strong> code file is used only to generate the CVQI sensing state and cat state Wigner plots given the learned QSPI phases.
+It primarily utilizes the <strong><code>cvqi.py</code></strong> code for the cvqiIon class to do so and does not have any functions of its own.

 ### plot\_qspi\_sensing\_state\_response.py

-The plot\_qspi\_sensing\_state\_response.py code file is used only to plot the qubit response functions for the learned QSPI phases.
-As such, it only has a couple of new functions for generating the arrays used to construct these plots, while the rest are copies of the functions in qspi_phase_learning.py.
+The <strong><code>plot\_qspi\_sensing\_state\_response.py</code></strong> code file is used only to plot the qubit response functions for the learned QSPI phases.
+As such, it only has a couple of new functions for generating the arrays used to construct these plots, while the rest are copies of the functions in <strong><code>qspi_phase_learning.py</code></strong>.
 The new functions are outlined in the table below.

 | Function Name | Description | Input Parameters |
 |-|-|-|
 | signal\_poly\_prob\_grid | Calculates the probabilities of the qubit response function in the range from $-\frac{\pi}{2K}$ to $\frac{\pi}{2K}$ given the number of grid units to include | Phases<br>Scale parameter $K$<br>Variance of state $\sigma$<br>Number of grid units to include |
 | signal\_poly\_prob\_grid\_qsp\_partial | Calculates the probabilities of the qubit response function in a subset of the range from $-\frac{\pi}{2K}$ to $\frac{\pi}{2K}$ given the number of grid units to include | Phases<br>Scale parameter $K$<br>Variance of state $\sigma$<br>Number of grid units to include<br>Proportion of the range to include<br>Boolean indicating whether to begin at $-\frac{\pi}{2K}$ or end at $\frac{\pi}{2K}$ |

-Using these two functions, we calculate all of the values necessary to generate the plots for our paper using the optimal QSPI phases learned from the code given in cvqi\_phase\_learning.py.
+Using these two functions, we calculate all of the values necessary to generate the plots for our paper using the optimal QSPI phases learned from the code given in <strong><code>cvqi\_phase\_learning.py</code></strong>.

 ## Citing this repository